jssteinberg/some-makeup/src/routes/index.md

 ---
 title: some.makeup
-description: Makeup some style for the web
+description: "Some makeup for the web."
 layout: no
 ---